Email: S.W.Fuller@warwick.ac.uk (preferred mode of contact)

 Teaching and Supervision

 Since coming to Warwick in 1999, he has supervised several Ph.D. students, taught on the Doctoral Training Programme and the MA in Social Research.
 He has been convenor of the MA in Philosophy and Social Theory and now teaches on Politics and Social Theory.
-At the undergraduate level, he has taught the social theory of law, sociology of knowledge and science and, most recently media sociology.
-He welcomes students working in the sociology of knowledge, history, philosophy and sociology of science, the nature the university and intellectual life, and normative issues relating to recent developments on the impact of science and technology on the political order, especially concerning our changing conceptions of the biological and what it means to be human."
+At the undergraduate level, he regularly the social theory of law, sociology of knowledge, sociology of end times and media sociology.
+He welcomes students working in the sociology of knowledge, history, philosophy and sociology of science, the nature the university and intellectual life, and normative issues relating to recent developments on the impact of science and technology on society, especially as they alter our conception of what it means to be human.

 Most Recent Books